getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myArray[2];			// "bar"
 ```

-Arrays *are* objects, so even though each index is a positive integer, you can *also* add properties onto the array:
+Arrays *are* objects, so even though each index is a non-negative integer, you can *also* add properties onto the array:

 ```js
 var myArray = [ "foo", 42, "bar" ];